QuarkNerd/blog/cmcormack/_posts/2018-03-26-test-bash-newbie-heads-to-brighton.md

 Engagement was instantaneous!
 It resonated strongly, as our Newcastle office has been trying to pull together a "test chat" on Wednesdays for a month or two already, with success variable by week.
 Emily came forth with a wealth of fantastic reasons to keep trying: The importance of communities within not just companies but society as a whole, the emotional connection required, the fulfilment of basic humanitarian needs… Maslow's hierarchy of needs states food and shelter and other physiological needs are our most basic, but Emily further suggests our actual need is for someone else to provide us with this.

 Drew had some moving words to say after this talk:
 > The talk itself explained the importance of community for every profession, but I think it's definitely more prominent for testers.
 It's quite easy for a tester to feel lonely in the development team crowd, so having a community of people that share a common profession within a company is important, not only for support but to also provide fresh ideas and provoke conversation and innovation within the way that you work.
-I like that Emma also highlighted the things to watch out for when creating a community of practice, with particular focus on trust and openness so that people are comfortable sharing their thoughts, avoiding a hive-mind from occurring.
+I like that Emily also highlighted the things to watch out for when creating a community of practice, with particular focus on trust and openness so that people are comfortable sharing their thoughts, avoiding a hive-mind from occurring.

 Next up, **Danny Dainton**!
 A community hero, for more reasons than one.
 He came to us with **"Learning to Learn - My Struggles and Successes!**".